FAAM-146/faam-wxrx/docs/dataset.rst

 ===================

 The FAAM provided weather radar data are provided in a netCDF file.
-The file is essentially a low-level represention of the raw aring data, with the exception of the following:
+The file is essentially a low-level represention of the raw ARINC708 data, with the exception of the following:

 * Range (nm)